nismod/git-novice/_includes/slides/02-setup.md

 $ git config --global color.ui "auto"
 ```

-__Please use your own name and email address instead of Dracula's.__
+* Please use your own name and email address instead of Dracula's
+* This should be the same e-mail you used to sign up to Github

 ???